On Kirkwood--Dirac quasiprobabilities and unravelings of quantum channel assigned to a tight frame: Entropic uncertainty relations for unravelings assigned to an ETF

 [tran0]{Proposition} \begin{tran4} Let principal Kraus operators (\ref{map1a}) be built of the states of ETF $\clf=\bigl\{|\phi_{j}\rangle\bigl\}_{j=1}^{n}$, and let $\alpha\in(0,2]$.
 For arbitrary unraveling $\clb$ of the channel (\ref{map1}) and each density matrix $\bro$, it holds that

 \end{tran4}

-The statement of Proposition \ref{pron4} gives a family of Tsallis-entropy uncertainty relations for an unraveling of the quantum channel (\ref{map1}).
-Tsallis entropies sometimes provide a good alternative to R\'{e}nyi entropies.In particular, the case of detection inefficiencies can be addressed in this way \cite{rastmubs}.
+The statement of Proposition \ref{pron4} provides a family of Tsallis-entropy uncertainty relations for an unraveling of the quantum channel (\ref{map1}).
+Sometimes, Tsallis entropies are a good alternative to R\'{e}nyi entropies.
+In particular, the case of detection inefficiencies can be addressed in this way \cite{rastmubs}.
 We refrain from presenting the details here.

+Entropic uncertainty relations for a pair of unravelings were studied in \cite{rast2011}.
+In contrast, the uncertainty relations (\ref{ralp}) and (\ref{hralp}) are posed for a single unraveling.
+Nevertheless, it is instructive to compare both the approaches within a suitable example.
+To avoid a bulky presentation, we restrict a consideration to state-independent uncertainty relations for the case $n=d^{2}$.
+Another feature of uncertainty relations derived in \cite{rast2011} is caused by the use of Riesz's theorem.
+Namely, we have to deal with two different entropic parameters constrained by a certain condition.
+To keep here a single entropy, we will consider the Shannon one.
+It then follows from the results of \cite{rast2011} that

+In general, the right-hand side of (\ref{h1aa}) is difficult to evaluate.
+But this question is simplified for unraveling with the principal Kraus operators (\ref{map1a}).
+In the case $n=d^{2}$ we obtain